OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/The-Omega-and-Networking/Ethernet-Bridge.md

 ```
 Wait for the command prompt to show up and your Omega should be configured.

-If you want to learn more, go to [Openwrt network configuration page](https://wiki.openwrt.org/doc/uci/network).

 [//]: # (Step 3)
 ## Step 3: Configure Device to use Ethernet